maciejgz/rac/README.md

 - Administrator can add or remove a car from the pool of the available cars
 - User is charged for:
-  - distance traveled (to simplify - the distance is calculated as a difference between the current and the previous location of the car) - 1$ per km
+  - distance traveled (to simplify - the distance is calculated as a difference between the current and the previous carLocation of the car) - 1$ per km
   - time of the rent - 0.2$ per minute

 #### Non-functional